Educator’s Corner

 DISCUSSION

 Watch the video interview as a class.
-Then have students choose a research organism—it could be the planarian that Dr. Sánchez Alvarado uses in his work, one from our fact sheet, or another they’re interested in.
+Then have students choose a research organism—it could be the planarian that Dr. Sánchez Alvarado uses in his work, one of the organisms from our coloring pages, or another they’re interested in.
 Instruct them to research and write a paragraph on the organism they choose.
 They should include information on what the organism is, how it’s useful in studying disease, what (if any) discoveries have been made studying it that have shaped human health, and what benefits and limits it has over other research organisms.
 (These questions are taken from the headers of the fact sheet, so students can use it as a model for their own writing.)

 Basic Science Careers